rchavezj/Cracking_The_Machine_Learning_Interview/README.md

 # Solutions on Cracking The Machine Learning Interview
 ### -------> Currently under construction! <-------
-Solutions from the Medium article "Cracking the Machine Learning Interview" written by Subhrajit Roy.
-Subhrajit has only written down the questions in the article with no update on the solutions in the past year.
+Solutions from the Medium article "Cracking the Machine Learning Interview".
+Subhrajit, the author from the article, has only written down questions and no update on the solutions in the past year.
 I plan on finishing the war. https://medium.com/subhrajit-roy/cracking-the-machine-learning-interview-1d8c5bb752d8

 <a href="https://medium.com/subhrajit-roy/cracking-the-machine-learning-interview-1d8c5bb752d8" target="_blank">